 See reg form for further details

-For those that have participated in this event in previous years, the 2013 event will be a ONE DAY event, with a start in Whistler and a finish in Squamish.
+PLEASE NOTE, THE EVENT IS POSTPONED UNTIL FURTHER NOTICE. (the recreation officer for the Sea to Sky District, Allistair McCrone and staff from Whistler and Squamish municipalities collectively don't seem to want this kind of event from taking place; while they do welcome people to ride up the highway in timed events, the permit requirements for a non-competitive ride of this type are just too onerous to allow the event to happen in 2014.
+Hopefully, we'll be back next year.
+Despite donations of over $10,000 from this For those that have participated in this event in previous years, the 2013 event will be a ONE DAY event, with a start in Whistler and a finish in Squamish.
 Think of this year’s ride as a Gran Fondo, for mountain bikers.
 Here's a preview: Film

 For those new to the event, the trail between Whistler and Squamish is recognized as one of the classic routes in British Columbia.
 Whistler itself is an incredible start setting, virtually surrounded by snow-capped mountains boasting a lush valley with trails that wind past clear rivers and verdant forests.
 As you descend south, you’ll cross Brandywine River on a suspension bridge, pass towering fir, hemlock & spruce trees passing numerous lakes through terrain that can only be described as majestic.
 You’ll be treated to a rest stop at a dramatic setting under the Tantalus range with views that will tempt you off your bike.
 Descending through the Cheakamus canyon, with the raging river far below will lead you to the aptly named Paradise Valley, for a flat and fast spin towards the finish.
 We’ve got a grand finish celebration planned with local musician Dana-Marie.
 Congratulations, you’ve made it.
 Cold beer anyone?